Skip to main content

 Overview

-• Offline Deployments: Enables network setup for nodes at customer locations or areas with limited connectivity.
+• Offline deployments — nodes brought up at customer sites with limited or no upstream connectivity.

-• Independent Configuration: Provides the flexibility to adjust network settings locally without relying on the Panel.
+• Independent reconfiguration — adjusting network settings locally without round-tripping through Panel.

 Standalone Mode UI